ECSH83525 - Suspension and cancellation - introduction

 Cancelling a business鈥檚 registration, which is also known as a statutory cancellation, prevents the business from trading in a 鈥榬elevant activity鈥� as defined in MLR 2017.
 Cancellation of registration ensures the permanent removal of the business from HMRC鈥檚 register of supervised businesses.

 Cancellation of registration is considered a severe sanction as it prevents the business from legally trading in a relevant activity.
-It is therefore only to be used in the most serious cases and/or sustained non-compliance and risk (where allowing the business to remain on the register presents too great a risk).
+It is therefore only to be used in the most serious cases and/or sustained non-compliance and聽where allowing the business to remain on the register presents too great a risk.

-• a business fails to pay its annual fees, the registration will be cancelled;
+• A business fails to pay its annual fees, the registration will be automatically cancelled.

-• a business鈥檚 registered under the 2007 regulations that failed to provide the additional information required for inclusion in the MLR 2017 registers ( or 聽MLR 2017).
+• A business registered under the 2007 regulations that failed to provide the additional information required for inclusion in MLR 2017 registers ( or 聽MLR 2017).

 Cancellation of registration is unlikely to be appropriate where the DM considers other sanctions are more appropriate to encourage regulatory compliance and to 鈥榙rive through鈥� behavioural change.